g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

 .. note::
-   All GDML defines (Constant, Variable, etc) can be used in the construction of other pyg4ometry classes interchangably instead of floats or strings (where strings are either numbers or a GDML expression)
+   All GDML defines (Constant, Variable, etc) can be used in the construction of other pyg4ometry classes interchangeably instead of floats or strings (where strings are either numbers or a GDML expression)

 .. warning::
    Avoid reassigning variables used as defines, this can have unexpected consequences so for example